telerik/blazor-docs/_contentTemplates/common/js-interop-file.md

             var builder = WebAssemblyHostBuilder.CreateDefault(args);
             builder.RootComponents.Add<App>("app");
             builder.Services.AddScoped(sp => new HttpClient { BaseAddress = new Uri(builder.HostEnvironment.BaseAddress) });
-            // there may be more code here
+            // There may be more code here.

-            // register the Telerik services
+            // Register the Telerik services.
             builder.Services.AddTelerikBlazor();

-            // there may be more code here
+            // There may be more code here.
             // sample host builder for a WASM app, yours may differ await builder.Build().RunAsync();
         }